Category Archives: Relationships

 Some people believe that, in a work environment, you must assert yourself by setting firm boundaries with strength and determination, never allowing anyone to undermine your position.
 I fully agree with setting clear boundaries, but the approach matters.
 If “strength” translates to being aggressive, defensive, or perpetually on guard, assuming the worst in others, then I disagree.

-In the long run, this approach breeds paranoia, making it challenging for others to work with and relate to us.
-I’ve been on both sides of this dynamic at different stages in my life.
 What I’ve found insightful is that a company’s culture is rarely about the idealized values outlined by executives.
 Rather, it’s defined by the values each employee embodies and the way they adapt to the existing culture within their teams.

 The companies and teams I found the easiest to integrate with—and where I felt I could thrive—were those where emotional maturity prevailed or where there was, at least, a collective inclination toward it.
 By “emotional maturity,” I mean an environment without inflated egos, where no one overly identifies with their role in a way that makes them unduly reactive or critical.
 For instance, when team members see feedback as a mutual growth tool rather than a personal critique, it fosters a supportive environment rather than a hostile one.